-Administration of COREG CR with a high-fat meal resulted in increases (~20%) in AUC and Cmax compared to COREG CR administered with a standard meal.
-Decreases in AUC (27%) and Cmax (43%) were observed when COREG CR was administered in the fasted state compared to administration after a standard meal.
+Effect of Food: Administration of COREG CR with a high-fat meal resulted in increases (~20%) in AUC and Cmax compared with COREG CR administered with a standard meal.
+Decreases in AUC (27%) and Cmax (43%) were observed when COREG CR was administered in the fasted state compared with administration after a standard meal.
 COREG CR should be taken with food.

-In a study with adult subjects, sprinkling the contents of the COREG CR capsule on applesauce did not appear to have a significant effect on overall exposure (AUC) compared to administration of the intact capsule following a standard meal but did result in a decrease in Cmax (18%).
+In a trial with adult subjects, sprinkling the contents of the COREG CR capsule on applesauce did not appear to have a significant effect on overall exposure (AUC) compared with administration of the intact capsule following a standard meal, but did result in a decrease in Cmax (18%).